-Rolling green hills, fascinating history, romance, wit and the infamous Irish ‘craic’ – these are all thing to expect to witness firsthand on your vacation to Ireland.
-Whether you’re planning a trip or not though these movies will give you a taste of what Ireland has in store for you.
+Rolling green hills, fascinating history, romance, wit and the infamous Irish ‘craic’ – these are all thing you should expect to witness firsthand on your vacation to Ireland.
+Whether you’re planning a trip or not, though, these movies will give you a taste of what Ireland has in store for you.

 Let us know what other movies should be included.